Sesame Square: Production

 The series was co-produced by Sesame Workshop and Ileke Media.
-It was also produced in collaboration with education advisors from Nigeria's Ministries of Health and Education.
+It was also produced in collaboration with education advisors from Nigeria's Ministries of Health and Education led by the Executive Director of Sesame Square Nigeria Foundation, Ayobisi Osuntusa.
 Production was challenging as the creators had to balance social norms and traditions of multiple ethnic and religious groups in addition to Sesame Workshop's guidelines.
 There was also concern that emphasizing diversity over unity might be divisive.
 English was chosen as the program's main language out of a desire for the show to be "ethnically neutral"; however, Igbo, Hausa, and Yoruba words were taught in some segments.

 In 2013 Sesame Workshop was given resources to dub the three seasons of the program into Hausa.
-39 episodes were eventually dubbed for the newly-titled Dandalin Sesame, which began airing in late 2015 in several northern states.
+39 episodes were eventually dubbed for the newly-titled Dandalin Sesame, which began airing in late 2015 in several northern states through AREWA24, a Nigerian satellite television channel.

 Characters and location

 The set of Sesame Square resembles a traditional Nigerian village with a central mango tree.

-The series stars Kami, an HIV-positive Muppet (who was originally part of Takalani Sesame, the South African version of Sesame Street), and Zobi, a blue, furry Muppet who is a 'Yam Monster' (the Nigerian version of the Cookie Monster in the American original).
+The series stars Kami, an HIV-positive Muppet (who was originally part of Takalani Sesame, the South African version of Sesame Street), and Zobi, a blue, furry Muppet who is a 'Yam Monster' (the Nigerian version of the Cookie Monster in the American original; Zobi is also a main character of Takalani Sesame, where he is known as Zikwe).
 Big Bird, Bert, and Ernie, all characters who originated in the American production, also appear.
 The characters were revoiced, however, to give them Nigerian and American accents.